jmettraux/aachen/src/cae__background.md

 If one doesn't find any suitable background, one can come up with a background description and three skills for it.

-> Remember, though, that England is a simple land, a few are subtle laborers.
-Only a scant few can be fed on the labor of other men.
->
->   Kevin Crawford, Brother Cornix, "Wolves of God" p.15

 ## Picking A Background

 Picking a background grants a _free skill_ to the character.
 For example, a free man is given the _Work_ skill (at level 0).